1912 Florida Gators football team: Schedule

-Season summary
+Game summaries

 Auburn

 The season began with the first-ever game against coach Mike Donahue's Auburn Tigers, a 13–27 loss.
 Florida was unable to gain on Auburn's line, and made its scores off Auburn miscues.
 "The team, the coach and the University are happy over this honorable result, and grant cheerfully that Florida is not master; but only the worthy opponent of the Southern team, which, with Vanderbilt, claims the Southern pennant."
 Though a loss, the Gators scored more points than any other Auburn opponent that year.